iitmcvg/presentations/git-session/PITCHME.md

 1. What, why and how?
 2. Your first repo.
 3. A gist of git commands.
+4. Some more steps.
-4. Git oriented practices.
+5. Git oriented practices.
-5. Other use cases.
+6. Other use cases.
 @ulend

 ---